dividedbyzeroco/warp-server/readme.md

 }
 ```

-By default, like the User model, the Session model already has pre-defined keys that are important for it to function properly.
+By default, like the User class, the Session class already has pre-defined keys that are important for it to function properly.

 - `session_token`: A unique token every time a successful login occurs
 - `origin`: The origin of the request (`js-sdk`, `android`, `ios`)